shajunxing/json-messaging/README.md

 ### config.js

 The global configuration.
-Because UDP protocol is stateless and hard to get client status(connected/disconnected), UDP is not supported and "udpPort" is currently not used.
+Because UDP protocol is stateless and hard to get client status(connected/disconnected), UDP only support message publishing.

 ### log.js